k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

 points: 10
 miles: 1.4
 bushwhack: N
 pair: Max Patch

 # SMS: T=AT&T, V=Verizon, P=APRS.
 W=Worked (default), F=Failed, M=Marginal (some failed).
 # Optional: Provide the latest year checked.
 # e.g: TM-2017, VF, P-2016
 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
-sms:
+sms: ?
 ---
-Trip-specific: Drive to Trailhead & Trail Guide
+Drive to Trailhead & Trail Guide - Walnut Mountain
 --------------------------------------------------------
-#### Drive Guide - Walnut Mountain (Lemon Gap) from Max Patch Parking

-* **Duration**: 0:15
-* **Google Maps** URL from Knoxville to Max Patch to Walnut to Knoxville: http://goo.gl/maps/20ybb
-* **Seasonal/Limited Access**:
-* **Directions**:
-    * North on Max Patch Rd (Turn R, exiting parking lot) and go 3.6
-    * USFS-3505 (AKA Rattlesnake Branch Rd) road Ts in from right at Lemon Gap.
-AT crosses it.
-    * Park at AT crossing at Lemon Gap.
-* **Food**
-    * Last McDonalds: n.a.

 #### Drive Guide - Walnut Mountain (Rattlesnake Gap) from Max Patch Parking
 * **Duration**: 0:25
-* **Seasonal/Limited Access**:
-     * USFS-96 has a gate.
+* **Seasonal/Limited Access**: USFS-96 has a gate.
 It was open 2014.08.30 and 2015.09.27.
 * **Directions**:
     * Drive north on Max Patch Rd (right, out of Max Patch parking) and go 3.6 to Lemon Gap
-    * Continue (assuming you came from Max Patch) north on Max Patch / Round Mountain Rd and go 1.1
+    * Continue north on Max Patch / Round Mountain Rd and go 1.1
     * Turn R on USFS-96 / Wolf Creek Rd and go about 1.6 miles to Rattlesnake Gap.
-        * Note: Google maps shows this intersection at 35.83849, -82.95455.
-It is really at 35.83328, -82.95083.
+        * Note: Google Maps no longer shows this road (2017).
     * Park at the T in the road

 #### Drive Guide - Walnut Mountain (Rattlesnake Gap) TO Atlanta